hpiaia/smartrr-currency-converter/README.md

 - Worker

-  - Handles the conversion queue (which is stored on Redis)
+  - Handles the conversion queue (retries, circuit breaks, paralellism, timeouts)
   - Handles the cron (runs hourly and enqueues conversions to be processed)

 Below is a flow diagram that represents the entire application architecture: